UGANDA

 People have fled to Uganda to escape conflict in neighbouring countries.

-Of girls become pregnant before the age of 19.
+of girls are married before the age of 18.

 what we are doing